 Using the model we can assess the McKitrick and Michaels 2007 contention that the net warming bias at the global level may explain as much as half the observed land-based warming.
-This would indicate in our model that the CO_2 doubling temperature would diminish between 0.39°C to 0.59 °C according to Equation 6 depending on the feedback proportion estimated of $X{Feedback}=2/3$ or $X{Feedback}=1/2$ respectively (see Figure 1).
-If that were the case, we see that the CO_2 effect would essentially breakdown.
+This would indicate in our model that the CO2 doubling temperature would diminish between 0.39°C to 0.59 °C according to Equation 6 depending on the feedback proportion estimated of X{Feedback}=2/3 or X{Feedback}=1/2 respectively (see Figure 1) and that is treating the other GHGs as negligible.
+Even transforming these TCR values to possible ECS values with a high multiplication factor of 1.65, would not be enough.
+Theefore, if this were the case, we see that the CO2 effect would essentially breakdown.
 Such a contention would promote pushback as it has (see McKitrick Website).
-Although it is less likely to be that high in magnitude, it does suggest that there is a reasonable probability we should not restrict our focus to going down one basic path with a focus primarily on CO_2 goals.
+Although it is less likely to be that high in magnitude, it does suggest that there is a reasonable probability we should not restrict our focus to going down one basic path with a focus primarily on CO2 goals.
 This path is likely risky if it turns out the McKitrick and Michaels work is reasonably accurate along with the many other authors cited in the introduction including this author.
-We see that one cannot guarantee with 100% probability that only one main CO_2 path is correct, as a lack of UHI albedo goals by the IPCC suggests.
-That is, there are currently no goals for UHI warming rectification by the IPCC.
+We see that one cannot guarantee with 100% probability that only one main CO2 path is correct, as a lack of UHI albedo guidelines suggest in the meetings with world leaders and say IPCC suggestions/guidelines.
+That is, there are currently are no world-wide goals for UHI warming rectification.
+Furthermore, we have to question somewhat CO2 doubling theory as other GHGs play a reasonably significant role, perhaps say 20 percent of GW.
+At some point, we need to ask the question given the difficulty of assessing a large attrition factor A, is CO2 doubling theory a valid premise.

-It is unclear why the many authors' findings have not been influential enough to encourage UHI IPCC goals.
+It is unclear why the many authors' findings have not been influential enough to encourage more authors to worry about UHIs.
 We have of course minimal suggestions of cool roofs, yet there is very little on-going coordinated global effort to make such changes.
 Although some changes have been encouraged, we continue for the most part to use worst case colors for our roads and roofs, and allow unreflective architecture into our cities and ignore many other mitigating urban choices.
-It is important to recognize that we need a better safe than sorry policy by having goals for both CO_2 and the UHI effect.
-Given the uncertainty in all our models, it seems important for the IPCC to provide albedo goals in the near future in its documents and include such goals in their meetings.
+It is important to recognize that we need a better safe than sorry policy by having goals for both CO2 and the UHI effect.
+Given the uncertainty in all our models, it seems important for many authors and those associated with the IPCC to incorporate some level of the UHI effect into their models and consider suggesting albedo guidelines in the near future in world-wide global warming meetings.